 Here are a selected few commercial potting mixes suitable for growing olive trees in pots available on Amazon:

 Last update on 2021-01-16 / Affiliate links / Images from Amazon Product Advertising API

 Making a Potting Mixture for Olive Trees Indoors

 If you really want the best soil for olive trees in pots, it’s probably best to produce your own well-drained potting mix.
 It is straightforward to do, as long as you’ve got the required soil amendments.

 Here is how to make a potting mixture for potted olive trees: mix equal parts peat, sand, and bark.
 Substitute perlite or vermiculite if the bark is not available.
 This mixture is loose enough to permit drainage of any excess moisture from the pot or container for your olive tree.

-Above: video how to make your own potting mix
+Check out this video on how to make your own potting mix:

 How Often to Change Soil for Olive Trees in Pots?